DomVinyard/react-remember/readme.md

 ### Installation & Usage

 > 🚨 Hooks are a new feature proposal that lets you use state and other React features without writing a class.
-They’re currently in React v16.7.0-alpha and being discussed in [an open RFC](https://github.com/reactjs/rfcs/pull/68).
-If you're using a React version < 16.7, this will not work.
+They’re currently in React v16.7.0-alpha and being discussed in [an open RFC](https://github.com/reactjs/rfcs/pull/68). **If you're using a React version < 16.7, this module will not work.**

 Install with `yarn add react-remember` or `npm install react-remember`.